The Story Behind the Story Behind the Story

 This blog’s name can be explained this way: the “Cook” because, while I’m not a chef, I love to make good food for my family.
 “Her Books,” of course, for the packed-out bookshelves and teetering stacks in nearly every corner of my home.
 (The cookbook collection is around 500 books.)

 When I started A Cook and Her Books, my family was young and we were at home all the time, so the food stories came easily.
 In those early food blogging days, I participated in a year of themed cooking challenges at Salon.com (you’ll see more of these stories in the archives).
 You can also find my work at Food52.
 And here’s what I discovered when I began telling my stories: what happens outside in the garden influenced what happened inside in my kitchen.
-Writers call this “telling the story behind the story,” and the more I wrote, the more I realized that the story behind the story behind the story was what truly interested me.
+Writers call this “telling the story behind the story,” and the more I wrote, the more I realized that the story behind the story behind the story was the most interesting to me.

 Serendipitously, I now have a full-time career in garden writing and I feel like I’ve found my tribe.
 Part of that tribe is my local Master Gardener volunteer group.
 (I’m a certified Master Gardener Extension volunteer, class of 2018).

-Join me in this journey as I tell a few stories and share some pictures along the way.
+Join me in this journey as I tell my stories share some pictures along the way.

 The pictures are my own, unless attributed to another contributor.
-I’m a competent, but lazy photographer and while I occasionally break out a Canon with nifty 50, my iPhone 11 ProMax usually does the job.
+I’m a competent, but lazy photographer and while I occasionally break out the Canon with nifty 50, my phone usually does the job.

 The conversation springing from A Cook and Her Books takes place on social media.
 Follow A Cook and Her Books on Facebook and Instagram to learn about what’s growing and what’s cooking at my house.
-You can also comment on individual stories.
+Please comment on stories — I love to hear from you!